A Visual Story: Ali Cherri

 - Inside there are different sculptures

-- The sculptures look like different types of monuments
+- The sculptures represent different monuments

 - On the right side of the exhibition space there is another sculpture